vnc/conductor/README.md

 	$ cp server.default.js server.js

     # Copy the default configuration file
-	# and add your AWS account credentials
+	# and add your AWS account credentials and mail server info
-	# note that credentials are defined separately for ec2 and simpledb
+	# simpledb credentials are needed to run server.example.js
     $ cp config.json.sample config.json

-	# Look at server.example.js for how the before and after actions can be used
+	# Look at server.example.js for how the "before" and "after" actions can be defined and used

 ## Running

+	$ node server.default.js
+	# or for a more complex setup do
-	$ node server.js
+	$ node server.example.js